+1 (202) 633 4203

-I defended my PhD 6 April 2018.
-This July, I will start a 3-year postdoctoral research position at the Smithsonian Institution, Washington, DC.
-I will be part of a large research project working on the genomics of avian malaria in Hawaii with the main PI Dr. Rob Fleischer.
+I defended my PhD 6 April 2018, and recently started a postdoctoral research position at the Smithsonian Institution, Washington, DC.
+I am currently part of a large research project working on the genomics of avian malaria in Hawaii with the main PI Dr. Robert C. Fleischer.

-After my postdoc at the Smithsonian, I am interested to pursue further academic or bioinformatic positions where I can use genomic and bioinformatic tools to answer interesting evolutionary or ecological questions.
-Suggestions of potential positions or grants you think I should apply for are always highly appreciated.
+I am definitely interested in relevant career opportunities, both within and outside academia.
+I am comfortable and love using genomic and bioinformatic techniques to answer evolutionary or ecological questions, though I'm open to other potential data science opportunities as well.
+Suggestions of positions or grants you believe I should apply for are always highly appreciated.

 I was born and raised in the very north of Sweden, in a town called Luleå, only 100 km from the Arctic Circle.
 I've always had a great interest in animals.
 This interest led me to move from my home already at age 15, to attend a high school in a different town that specialized in both animal and natural sciences.

-Later, I started study biology in Umeå, and quickly realized that biological research was the most amazing thing for me.
+Later, I started study biology in Umeå, and quickly realized that biological research was the most fascinating thing .
 I decided to move to the other side of the country, to Lund, to get the best education possible.
 My passion for science and biology caused me to spend the weekends reading popular science books and watching documentaries.

 Because I felt the biology education went a bit slow for my pace, I completed both my undergraduate and master degrees in four years, instead of the normal five.
 After my MSc, I worked as a research assistant for one year, before starting as a PhD student.
-I recently graduated my PhD and today consider myself very fortunate to be able to work with interesting evolutionary questions and fascinating research on a daily basis.
+I defended my PhD in April 2018 and now work as a postdoctoral researcher at the Smithsonian Institution.
+I currently live in Washington, DC, together with my husband who is a software engineer.
+I consider myself very fortunate to be able to work with interesting evolutionary questions and fascinating research on a daily basis.